-As class 4 hail resistant shingles, the F-Wave shingles are top of the line in fighting hail and wind damage.
-But the F-Wave surpasses asphalt in that it has no granule loss.
+As class 4 hail-resistant shingles, the F-Wave shingles are top-of-the-line in fighting hail and wind damage.
+But the F-Wave surpasses asphalt in that it doesn’t weaken from granule loss.

 At Refined Exteriors, we offer professional installations of the Revia F-Wave synthetic shingles to ensure you get a roof that looks great, adds home value, and protects from harsh weather.
 Schedule a free consultation with our roofing contractors for more information.